 All webinars are held on Tuesdays from 4:30 - 5:30pm EST

-Please join us on Tuesday, October 17th at 4:30 PM EST for a presentation by Andrew Reynolds of Project Inform.
-Mr. Reynolds will be presenting on:
+Please join us on Tuesday, November 21st at 4:30 PM EST for a presentation by Dr. Paul Kwo of Stanford University Medical Center.
+Dr. Kwo will present:

 These learning modules are intended for clinicians of all backgrounds who may encounter or treat patients with hepatitis C and would like to establish core competencies in screening & diagnosis, evaluation and management of the disease.
 Content includes screening and linkage to care, initial evaluation, diagnosis and recognition of clinical manifestations.
 These modules were originally presented as a component of the HepCure Tele-Education Webinar Series.